 An API, or Application Programming Interface, allows different software programs to communicate with each other.
-For more advanced users, you can use FormAssembly's API to interact with other software programs that are setup to send or receive data through an API.
+For more advanced users, you can use FormAssembly's API to interact with other software programs that are set up to send or receive data through an API.

 All FormAssembly plans provide a secure REST API for interacting with user accounts and exporting data.
-You can use the FormAssembly API to create custom interactions with third party applications.
+You can use the FormAssembly API to create custom interactions with third-party applications.

 Before you can start building an application using the FormAssembly API, check out the FormAssembly Developer Hub for information on how to register, obtain a CLIENT_ID, and get access to a sandbox.